Berezin quantization of noncommutative projective varieties

 In fact the definition of $\G/\K$ is very simple.
 Let $\G$ be a compact matrix quantum group with defining unitary representation $u\in\Mn_n(\C)\otimes C(\G)$.
 We let $z_j:=u_{1,j}$ for $j=1,\dots,n$ denote the elements of the first row of $u$.
 Then $C(\G/\K)$ is defined as the $C^*$-algebra generated by elements of the form $z_{j_1}\cdots z_{j_m}z_{k_m}^*\cdots z_{k_1}^*$ for all multi-indices $(j_1,\dots,j_m)$ and $(k_1,\dots,k_m)$ of equal length.
 We also denote by $C(\Sb_\G)$ the $C^*$-algebra generated by $z_1,\dots,z_n$ (and refer to it as the ``first-row algebra").

-We can summarize one of the main results of this paper in the following way.
 Suppose that the compact matrix quantum group $\G$ is such that every element of $C(\G/\K)$ can be ``normally ordered", in the sense that all $z_j^*$'s are to the right of the $z_k$'s (this is a crucial assumption).
-Assume also that the Haar state is faithful on $C(\G/\K)$. \begin{thm} For each $m\in\N_0$, let $\GH_m$ be the Hilbert space spanned by products $z_{j_1}\cdots z_{j_m}$ with inner product coming from the Haar measure on $\G$ (the sequence of $\GH_m$'s is the ``$\G$-subproduct system" $\GH_\bullet$).
-Then there are explicit injections (``Berezin covariant symbol maps")
+Assume also that the Haar state is faithful on $C(\G/\K)$.
+As recalled in \S\ref{CMQGprels}, every compact quantum group $\G$ has a dual discrete quantum group $\hat{\G}$, and both $\G$ and $\hat{\G}$ ``act" on the $C^*$-algebra $C(\G)$.
+Hence they also act on the subalgebra $C(\Sb_\G)$. \begin{thm} For each $m\in\N_0$, let $\GH_m$ be the Hilbert space spanned by products $z_{j_1}\cdots z_{j_m}$ with inner product coming from the Haar measure on $\G$ (the sequence of $\GH_m$'s is the ``$\G$-subproduct system" $\GH_\bullet$).
+Then there are explicit $\G$-$\hat{\G}$-biequivariant injections (``Berezin covariant symbol maps")

 and explicit surjections (``Toeplitz quantization maps")

 such that $\varsigma^{(m)}_\G\circ\breve{\varsigma}^{(m)}_\G$ converges point-norm to the identity on $C(\G/\K)$ as $m\to\infty$.
 This effects an isomorphism